• We focus on teaching skills that are necessary for success in life. Applied Behavior Analysis (ABA) has been shown to be

 • With all of our children and adults with an autism spectrum disorder, we work to increase social behavior, academic, and language development so that each individual can lead a more constructive and meaningful life.
 All of our ABA treatment programs for children and adults are precisely tailored to meet the specific needs of each individual.

-When a child is displaying problem behavior, a Board Certified Behavior Analyst, (BCBA) will conduct a comprehensive behavioral evaluation.
-This evaluation, known as a Functional Behavioral Assessment (FBA), is designed to determine exactly why the child is engaging in problem behavior.
+• A Board Certified Behavior Analyst (BCBA) will conduct a comprehensive behavioral evaluation. known as a Functional Behavioral Assessment (FBA), and is designed to determine the cause of the child’s problem behavior.
 The BCBA begins by interviewing the parents, caregivers, and professionals who work with the child.
 If possible, the child also will be interviewed.
-As part of the behavioral assessment, the BCBA will observe the child's behavior and may directly interact with the child.
+As part of the behavioral assessment the BCBA will observe the child's behavior and may directly interact with the child.

-Once we determine why the problem behavior is occurring, we are able to develop a behavioral treatment plan that is designed to replace the unwanted behavior with desirable and appropriate behavior.
-Research has shown that this approach can be effective for both children and adults with autism.
-Here are two examples of how we can help:
+Once we determine why the problem behavior is occurring, we are able to develop a plan for aba treatment that is designed to replace the unwanted behavior with desirable and appropriate behavior.
+Research has shown that this approach can be an effective autism treatment for children and adults.

 A Board Certified Behavior Analyst (BCBA) will provide an evaluation to determine the child's current level of functioning and skills.
 The BCBA will interview the parents, caregivers, and professionals who work with the child.
-If possible, the child also will be interviewed.
-After these interviews are completed, the BCBA will conduct a detailed evaluation designed to identify deficiencies in the child's skills.
+If possible, the child also will be interviewed the BCBA will then conduct a detailed evaluation designed to identify deficiencies in the child's skills.